FiachraCI/fiachra-holland-portfolio-site/README.md

 * [Font Awesome](https://fontawesome.com/) was used for the icons in the footer of the site.
 * [Balsamiq](https://balsamiq.com/) was used to create the mockups of the site.
 * [Gitpod](https://www.gitpod.io/) was used to create the site.
-* [GitHub](https://github.com/) was used to store the commited/pushed repositries of the site.
+* [GitHub](https://github.com/) was used to store the committed/pushed repositories of the site.
 * [jQuery](https://en.wikipedia.org/wiki/JQuery) was used as part of the Bootstrap CDN which gave the navbar the collapsible functionality and the smooth-scrolling effect of the site.
 * [Autoprefixer](https://autoprefixer.github.io/) was used to automatically add any required prefixes for the CSS stylesheet.
 * [GitHub Wiki TOC generator](https://ecotrust-canada.github.io/markdown-toc/) was used to create the table of contents in the readme file.